 Apples contain a number of vitamins including vitamin C. They also contain some dietary fibre, and some minerals, including phosphorus and calcium

 Most experts agree that the flesh of the apple is safe for dogs to eat.
-And many recommend giving dogs slices of apple for a healthy snack.
+And many recommend giving dogs apple slices as a healthy snack.

-You can also freeze apple slices or pulp to give dogs a refreshing treat in cold weather or use apple in recipes for baked dog treats.
+You can also freeze apple slices or pulp to give dogs a refreshing treat in hot weather or use apples in recipes for baked dog treats.
 We’ll look at some of those in a moment

 Can dogs eat apple cores?

-The apple cores I used to give to our Golden Retriever when I was a child were probably not such a good idea.
-For a couple of reasons.
+In retrospect the apple cores I used to give to our Golden Retriever when I was a child were probably not such a good idea.

 Apple seeds actually contain a compound that is toxic.
 And although a large dog would probably need to eat quite a few of them to do himself any serious harm, apple seeds are not good for dogs.

-There is also the concern that an apple core is a potential choking hazard.
-So it maybe better to put your apple core in the trash or in your composter, than in your dog.
+There is also the concern that an apple core is a potential choking hazard–especially in smaller breeds So it may be better to put your apple core in the trash or better yet in your compost pile, than feed it to your dog.

-Can dogs eat apples – skin & peel?
+Can dogs eat apples – skin and peel?